 To learn more about PACER visit:

-Lawyers in practice often rely on model forms and common language that has been proven to hold up under legal scrutiny, when creating instruments such as contracts, wills, and agreements.
-Tailoring pre-existing functional language to your needs, may be more appropriate than unique expression in these circumstances.
+Practicing lawyers often rely on model forms and common language, proven to withstand legal scrutiny.
+When creating instruments such as contracts, wills, and agreements try starting with a model document.
+Tailoring pre-existing language to your needs, may be better than unique expression in these circumstances.

-While many platforms offer sample forms and agreements, it is wise to approach these documents with caution, and stick with well-vetted sources whenever possible.
+Many platforms now offer sample forms and agreements, some at low or no cost.
+It is wise, however, to approach these documents with caution.
+Stick with well-vetted sources whenever possible.
+Annotated model forms can help you understand why the drafter made relevant drafting decisions.
 Want to check out the content mentioned in the video above?
 See:

 For more information see our research guide on: